helvellyn-io/temporal-chaos/README.md

 # chaos
 Temporal Chaos Experiments

-* Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack, eg:
+* Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack.
+Some examples are:

+  - Targetted/random deleteion of pods
+  - Targetting/ranom deletion of deployments
+  - Targeted/random deletion of nodes
+  - Inject latency for gRPC/HTTPS response
+  - DNS query latency injection.
+  - Override VPA to reduce|increase replica count
+  - Region blackholing
+  - AZ blackholing
+  - Vampiric CPU
-  - - as
+  - more ...
 ```
 BRANCH DETAILS: